tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/destinations.md

 ![Demo](./images/destinations_travel_destination_edit.png)

-4. In Activate destination wizard, on the Select Segments page, select your version of the “Email Channel Online Reservation Abandoners” segment you created in the previous lab if it exists; otherwise, select any version of this segment.
+4. In Activate destination wizard, on the Select Segments page, select your version of the “Email Channel Online Order Abandoners” segment you created in the previous lab if it exists; otherwise, select any version of this segment.

 ![Demo](./images/destinations_travel_activate_flow_1.png)